Georg-Ratz/Georg-Ratz/README.md

 - 👋 Hi, I’m Georg @Georg-Ratz
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python and NLP libraries
-- 🌱 I’m currently learning NLP functionality
+- 🌱 I’m currently working at the T4TAI Startup
-- 📫 How to reach me ...

 <!---
 Georg-Ratz/Georg-Ratz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.